 The police continue to monitor the situation and are planning a proportionate operational response to any future activity.

-We continue to work closely alongside Avon and Somerset Police with our communities and faith groups to ensure that everyone is kept informed with accurate and up to date information.
+We continue to work closely alongside Avon and Somerset Police with our communities and faith groups to ensure that everyone is kept informed with accurate and up to date information on any further demonstrations.

 Peaceful demonstration is a cornerstone of our democracy.
 We support the peaceful sharing of views within the law and the right to demonstrate opinions in a way that respects public safety.